- Select a language for the TTS:

 Play all audios:

-ABSTRACT A NEW tetrazolium salt previously synthesized has been evaluated for its ability to overcome the technical and theoretical barriers of either the MTT-Co (ref.
-1) or nitro-BT
+A NEW tetrazolium salt previously synthesized has been evaluated for its ability to overcome the technical and theoretical barriers of either the MTT-Co (ref.
+1) or nitro-BT methods2,3.
+This

-effective demonstration of the succinic dehydrogenase system in fresh, frozen sections of tissue of mammalian tissues or human vaginal smear preparations.
-The following were investigated in
+demonstration of the succinic dehydrogenase system in fresh, frozen sections of tissue of mammalian tissues or human vaginal smear preparations.
+The following were investigated in mouse

-mouse myocardium and kidney: (1) effect of concentration of dye on the products of TNBT formazan in slices of these tissues; (2) effect of _p_H. on the reduction of TNBT by the succinic
+myocardium and kidney: (1) effect of concentration of dye on the products of TNBT formazan in slices of these tissues; (2) effect of pH. on the reduction of TNBT by the succinic

 dehydrogenase system in tissue sections in the presence or absence of appropriate substrate; (3) solubility of TNBT formazan in aqueous, alcoholic and other organic solvents necessary for